University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 - Why is genome annotation necessary before variant effect prediction?
 - What does the locus tag represent?

-## 3.2 Identify variants
+## 3.2 Identify variants in the resistant isolate
-The annotated primary isolate genome (`MSHR3763_annotated.gbk`) will now be used as the reference genome for `snippy`. `snippy` compares the secondary isolate to the primary isolate by aligning sequencing reads to the reference genome, identifying genetic variants, and predicting their potential effects using the genome annotation.

-Run `snippy` for Patient 1 using the annotated primary isolate genome as the reference and the sequencing reads from the secondary isolate as input:
+You now want to identify differences MSHR3763 (susceptible primary isolate) and MSHR4083 (resistant secondary isolate), for patient 1.
+You will use sequencing reads from MSHR4083 and align them to the annotated MSHR3763 reference (`MSHR3763_annotated.gbk`) using `snippy`.
+Predicted variant effects

+You are already familiar with the fact the `snippy` identifies differences between a reference genome and sequencing reads, including SNPs and insertions/deletions.
+When a GenBank reference is supplied (`MSHR3763_annotated.gbk`), `snippy` can also use the annotation to identify the affected feature and predict the consequence of the variant.

+Run `snippy` for Patient 1:

 ``` bash
 snippy --outdir snippy/MSHR4083 --ref prokka/MSHR3763_annotation/MSHR3763_annotated.gbk --R1 reads/MSHR4083_1.fastq.gz --R2 reads/MSHR4083_2.fastq.gz --report